kvarak/dnd/docs/_Folk/beastfolk.md

 - **Sure Footed**.
 Your low center of gravity makes it difficult to knock you over.
 You have advantage on saving throws you make to avoid being knocked prone.

 - **Thunderous Squeal**.
 As a ***bonus action***, you can release a loud squeal.
-It is audible at 500 feet, and creatures within 10 feet of you that can hear you must succeed a Constitution saving throw DC 8 + your proficiency bonus + your Constitution modifier, or take your level in thunder damage.
+It is audible at 500 ft, and creatures within 10 ft of you that can hear you must succeed a Constitution saving throw DC 8 + your proficiency bonus + your Constitution modifier, or take your level in thunder damage.
 You can use this ability once, and regain use of it when you finish a long rest.

-- **Truffle Hunter**.
-You have advantage on checks you make with the Perception or Investigation skills that rely on smell.
-Anything that would overwhelm your sense of smell would disable this bonus until you take a rest.

 </div>